system76/tech-docs/src/models/galp5/repairs.md

 3. Unplug the white connector attaching the CMOS battery to the motherboard (highlighted green above.)
 4. To clear the CMOS, [disconnect the main battery](#removing-the-battery), open the lid of the machine, and hold down the power button for at least 15 seconds to discharge any residual energy in the system.
-5. Re-connect the CMOS battery and the main battery, and replace the bottom panel and keyboard.
+5. Re-connect the CMOS battery and main battery, and replace the M.2 drive and bottom panel.
 6. Power up the machine.
 The system may power itself off and on after initial boot; this is normal behavior when the CMOS has been reset.

 ## Replacing the cooling system: